trvrb/demo-project/README.md

 # Demo project

 This is a demo project for the TFCB 2018 course.
+Trevor's edit.

 Data is in the [data/](data/) directory.